MeteoraAg/dynamic-amm-examples/README.md

 - `baseMint`: Base token address if the `createBaseToken` field is not set.
 - `quoteSymbol`: Quote token symbol, only `SOL` or `USDC` is supported.
 - `baseDecimals`: Base token decimal.
-- `alphaVaultType`: Alpha vault configuration is we want to deploy alpha vault after pool creation.
-- `skipCreatePool`: Set to true to skip sending / simulating transaction to create pool.
 - `dynamicAmm`: Dynamic AMM pool configuration.
 - `dlmm`: DLMM pool configuration.
 - `alphaVault`: Fcfs or Prorata Alpha Vault configuration.